We are veteran policymakers with experience at the highest levels of S&T policy agenda setting.

 Loully Saney is Policy & Strategic Communications Advisor for the Day One Project.
 Prior, she worked as Deputy Press Secretary for U.S. Senator Tim Kaine.
 As a congressional staffer, she participated in fellowships with the Wilson Center and Hoover Institution at Stanford University focused on foreign and economic policy.
 While still in college, Loully interned at the White House National Economic Council, Office of Science & Technology Policy, and U.S. Department of State.
 Loully is a graduate of Princeton University where she studied Politics and received certificates in Near Eastern Studies and History & the Practice of Diplomacy.

-Erik Martin is a Project Advisor for the Day One Project and Fellow of the Salzburg Global Seminar.
-He previously served as a Policy Advisor at the White House Office of Science and Technology Policy, and was Senior Education Program Manager at Unity.com.
-He has a Masters in Social Science of the Internet from the University of Oxford where he studied as a Clarendon Scholar.
+Erik Nikolaus Martin is a Policy Advisor for the Day One Project.
+He previously has served as a Policy Advisor at the White House Office of Science and Technology Policy, and was Senior Education Program Manager at Unity.com.
+He is a graduate of the University of Maryland, College Park, and has a Masters in Social Science of the Internet from the University of Oxford where he studied as a Clarendon Scholar.

 Erin Szulman is a Project Advisor for the Day One Project.
 Erin helped shape science and technology policy, serving in a variety of roles at the White House Office of Science and Technology Policy and the Department of Energy.
 She is currently the Director of Performance Improvement and Internal Operations at EVgo.
 She holds a bachelor's degree from Cornell University in Government and Science & Technology Studies.